 - Potential litigation costs if disputes arise

 If the estate faces legal challenges—such as will contests or creditor disputes—probate can become significantly more expensive and time-consuming as it is generally billed at an hourly rate.
-In Probate, the most valuable asset is usually real estate.
+In Probate, the most valuable asset is usually real estate that people will fight over.
 By having a Revocable Trust or Transfer on Death Deed, you remove your most expensive asset from probate court costs.
-A Will cannot transfer real estate; a Will giving away real estate but no Trust or Transfer on Death deed will still have to go through probate court.
+A Will cannot transfer real estate; a Will giving away real estate but no Trust or Transfer on Death deed means the house will still have to go through probate court to transfer title to the beneficiaries.

 - Power of Attorney for Health Care